DefinitelyNotSimon13/Apos/README.md

 Apos - Database Manager is a Windows application designed to manage SQLite3 databases.
 It allows users to open, read, and edit tables within a SQLite3 database, as well as execute custom SQLite3 commands.

+Apos is derived from the ancient greek work "αποθήκη" - it roughly translates to "storage" or "warehouse".

 ## Features

 - **Database Operations:**